Onimusha: Dawn of Dreams: Plot

 When the group attempts to go after the Mother Genma Tree in Kyoto, Tenkai desperately tries to get the party focused on their mission but watches his party fall apart when Jubei and Roberto are each captured while going after their respective nemesis.
 Soki proceeds to runs off to face Hideyoshi alone.
 Ultimately, with Ohatsu siding with Soki, Tenkai seemingly sacrifices himself to save them while instructing Soki to go to a temple at Mt.
 Hiei.
 There, learning Ohatsu was infected with Genma Insects as they are now effecting her body, Soki meets a tengu girl named Arin who gives him a test, which enables him to become the "Onimusha", the Oni warrior capable of saving mankind, to save Ohatsu.
 Soki and Ohatsu manage to save Jubei and Roberto as they learn that Hideyoshi is only a puppet used by the Genma Triumvirate: Claudius who is symbiosis with Mitsunari, Rosencrantz who took over Fróis's body, and Ophelia.
-While Roberto destroys the Dark Stone powering Hideyoshi, Claidus reveals there is another stone and that his kind's goal is to resurrect their god once the Omen Star descends on the world.
+While Roberto destroys the Dark Stone powering Hideyoshi, Claudius reveals there is another stone and that his kind's goal is to resurrect their god once the Omen Star descends on the world.

 Rejoined by Tenkai as they head to the other Dark Stone, Soki's group encounter Lady Yodo, Ohatsu's sister and Hideyoshi's royal concubine.
-But to Ohatsu's dismay, she learns her sister is dead and that her corpse is inhabited by Ophelia herself.
-After defeating Ophelia, the group arrive to the Genma laboratory where they confront Cladius as he stops Roberto from attempting to destroy the remaining Dark Stone.
-But a restored Sakon arrives at the last second to purge Cladius from Mitsunari's body, the Genma assuming his true form before being slain and causing an explosion that obliterates Rosencrantz with Fróis finally at peace.
-But the group find themselves in a difficult situation as they have six days to reach Hideyoshi.
+To Ohatsu's dismay, she learns her sister is dead and that her corpse is inhabited by Ophelia herself.
+After defeating Ophelia, the group arrives to the Genma laboratory where they confront Claudius as he stops Roberto from attempting to destroy the remaining Dark Stone.
+A restored Sakon arrives at the last second to purge Claudius from Mitsunari's body, the Genma assuming his true form before being slain and causing an explosion that obliterates Rosencrantz with Fróis finally at peace.
+The group find themselves in a difficult situation as they have six days to reach Hideyoshi.
 During the escape Minokichi sacrifices himself to enable his friends to reach Kyoto.